darrien-c/to-do-app/README.md

 # To Do App
-:pencil2::green_book: A basic to-do app using vanilla JavaScript
+List tasks with this little to-do app

+---

+Application written in vanilla JavaScript displays your listed to-do's.
+The app features:

+* Add task
+* Delete task or clear all tasks
+* Lists the current to-do tasks
+* Option to mark as *completed*